sass/sass/accepted/package-importer.d.ts.md

     > This primarily refers to a browser environment, but applies to other
     > sandboxed JavaScript environments as well.

-  * Let `entryPointPath` be the class's `entryPointPath` value if set, resolved relative to the current working directory, and otherwise the value of `require.main.filename`.
-If `entryPointPath` is not passed and `require.main.filename` is not available, throw an error.
+  * Let `entryPointDirectory` be the class's `entryPointDirectory` value if set, resolved relative to the current working directory, and otherwise the parent directory of `require.main.filename`.
+If `entryPointDirectory` is not passed and `require.main.filename` is not available, throw an error.

-  * Let `pkgImporter` be a [Node Package Importer] with an associated `entryPointURL` of the absolute file URL for`entryPointPath`.
+  * Let `pkgImporter` be a [Node Package Importer] with an associated `entryPointURL` of the absolute file URL for`entryPointDirectory`.

   * Replace the item with `pkgImporter` in a copy of `options.importers`.